mcurros2/MicroMFramework/MicroM/AgentsInstructions/Documentation/instructions-for-backend.md

   - At the very start (Iteration 0).
   - After completing 50 iterations of the iterative process.
   - THIS PHASE IS INTENDED FOR DETERMINING THE DOCUMENTATION STATE AND BASE LINE.
-  - DO NOT ATTEMPT TO DOCUMENT ANY NAMESPACE IN THIS PHASE.
+  - DO NOT MODIFY ANY *.CS* FILES IN THIS PHASE.
   - DOC-STATE-BACKEND.MD MUST BE UPDATED TO REFLECT THE CURRENT STATE OF DOCUMENTATION AS A REFERENCE FOR NEXT TASKS IN THE ITERATIVE PROCESS.

 ### Steps